spack/spack/lib/spack/docs/tutorial_buildsystems.rst

 This is useful if we have packages that ignore environment variables and need a command-line argument.

-Another thing we have highlighted is in the :code:`configure()` method.
+Another thing to take note of is in the :code:`configure()` method.
-Here we see that the prefix option is already included which reduces repeated code.
-We can override `configure_args()` and the output of that function will be passed to `configure()` which means that we shouldn't have to override `configure` but rather simply construct arguments in `configure_args()`.
+Here we see that the :code:`prefix` argument is already included since it is a common pattern amongst packages using :code:`Autotools`.
+We then only have to override :code:`configure_args()`, which will then return it's output to to :code:`configure()`.
+Then, :code:`configure()` will append the common arguments

-Let's look at the mpileaks package.py file that we worked on earlier:
+Let's look at the :code:`mpileaks` package.py file that we worked on earlier:

 .. code-block:: console